roytechworld/JavaWithSqlLite/README.md

 # JavaWithSqlLite
 This project demonstrate the distrubution of a Java project packed with sql lite db in a single package.
-The purpose of the developement is to give and idea that how the java application with DB installed can be share to client without hazzling a seperate installation of Database.
+The purpose of the developement is to give an idea that how the java application packed with sqllite DB can be share to client without hazzling a seperate installation of Database.

-You need to buld a jar file and keep the sql lite db in path folder then use any setup creation software and map it.
+You need to buld a jar file and keep the sql lite db in path folder then use any setup creation software and map it.</br>
+Then finally you will have a single ".exe" file which will install both Java app and Database in client machine.

 # How to create setup for this project
 Ok here you need two softwares <br/>